 As men strive to optimize their health in the present and safeguard their future, they often look for ways to supplement their diet and regulate their nutritional intake.
 While supplements do not replace healthy behaviors like eating right and exercising, they can help you enhance your vitality, support greater overall health, and, in some cases, address specific health concerns.

 Best Supplements for Men Over 40

 In an ideal world, a healthy and varied diet provides all the nutrients necessary for your body to function at its peak.
-In reality, however, busy lifestyles, time constraints, and limited, seasonal supplies get in the way and, over time, deficiencies of vitamins and minerals can leave us vulnerable to a variety of serious health conditions.
+In reality, however, busy lifestyles, time constraints, and limited, seasonal supplies hinder progress.
+Over time, deficiencies of vitamins and minerals can leave us vulnerable to a variety of serious health conditions.

 Supplement considerations: Look for a multivitamin with ingredient levels at or near the recommended daily allowances (RDA) and one that is tailored to your gender and age group.
 Taking your multivitamin supplement with food will aid its absorption.
 Keep in mind that a multivitamin should supplement, not replace, a healthy diet.

 Creatine is a non-protein amino acid found in red meat and seafood.
 As a supplement, it is used to improve athletic performance and support muscle recovery.
 Produced in the liver, kidneys, and pancreas, creatine is stored in the muscles where it provides energy for muscle contraction.
 It benefits athletes needing short bursts of energy and is used by both professionals and amateurs to improve performance during exercise, build lean muscle mass, prevent injury, and aid recovery post-exercise.